Explore at Your Own Pace

 From the Fulton Mansion to the commercial fishing docks β Fulton's golden era

 Fulton was the industrial engine of Aransas County β meat packeries, commercial fishing, and one of the grandest Victorian homes on the Texas coast.
-This walk takes you through the remarkable story of George W. Fulton, who built his empire on the post-Civil War cattle industry and created a mansion that still stands today.
+This walk loops through the remarkable story of George W. Fulton, who built his empire on the post-Civil War cattle industry and created a mansion that still stands today.
+The route ends where it began, at the second historical marker on the mansion grounds.

 Lamar Peninsula Loop

-The Lamar Peninsula is one of the most historically layered places on the Texas coast β Irish colonists, Samuel Colt, Civil War salt works, a lost cemetery, and one of the oldest trees in Texas.
-Add the winter presence of Whooping Cranes and you have a half-day driving loop that delivers history and wildlife in equal measure.
+The Lamar Peninsula is one of the most historically layered places on the Texas coast β Whooping Crane wetlands, a 1,000-year-old live oak, Irish colonists, Samuel Colt, a Civil War-era chapel, a lost and restored cemetery, and the ruins of a 19th-century commercial wharf.
+This half-day driving loop covers deep Texas history and delivers wildlife in equal measure.

 Birding Tours